 Our probe arrays are compatible with a large variety of commercially available headstages using dedicated connector types and pinouts.
 Our adapters and EIBs ensure the correct pinout connectivity for each type of headstage.
 When using custom amplifiers and data acquisition systems we will find a solution to connect our probe technology onto your system.
 We do recommend chronic probe implantation by using our vacuum probe inserter tool.

 The picture on the right shows the main 3 variants of the reusable Neuropixels 1.0 fixtures.
 The only disposable piece would be the skull cap.
 Depending on your weight budget you can choose for a drivable fixture (6.8 gram) in which the probe is adjustable or a single fixture (3.7 gram), in which the probe is fixed.
 Note that the weight of the drives include the NP1.0 probe and headstage pcb.
-The fixture kit comes with a retriever unit that slides easily over the fixture and separate the the body of the fixture from the skull cap.
+The fixture kit comes with an assembly holder and retriever unit that slides easily over the fixture and separate the the body of the fixture from the skull cap.
 We also have a stereotactic holder that holds the fixture with probe during surgery.
-The height of the singel fixture is about 30 mm.
+The height of the single fixture is about 30 mm.
 The spacing between the 2 probe shafts of the dual fixture can range from 3 mm till 7.5 mm.

 We fabricate micro drives for 16-channel and 32 channel probe arrays.
 The array can contain one or several shafts and maximum probe length of 10mm.
 The drive is compatible with Omnetics connectors or Precidip.
 The total travel is 8mm with 250µm per turn.
 The 32-channel reusable drive has a weight of 2 gram and with cap 2.4 gram.